 These can keep in an air tight container in the refrigerator for several weeks.

-* You can substitute light olive oil or canola oil.
+* You can substitute light olive oil or coconut oil.
 I like to add salmon oil to Kirby's dry kibble - it's great for his skin and coat.

 ** You can use brown rice flour or whole wheat flour.
 Spelt which has a mild nutty flavor is naturally high in fiber, contains significantly more protein than wheat, is also higher in B complex vitamins, and both simple and complex carbohydrates.
 Another important benefit is that some gluten-sensitive people have been able to include spelt-based foods in their diets.
 Flour made from this versatile grain can be substituted for wheat flour in breads, pasta, cookies, crackers, cakes, muffins, pancakes and waffles.